mwiseca/Python-syntax-aid/README.md

 # Write strings classes with init if statements and variables in Python.
 Make python strings if elif statements variables and classes with init.
 Strings have the print function.
-One 2 or 3 quotes can be selected.
+1,2 or 3 quotes can be selected.
 Variables have a option for user input.
 This can be used to check syntax or copied and pasted to a Python file.
 On May 6 2023, Python syntax aid in C was added.
 It is recommended the